yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/object-interaction/index.md

 * property
 * action

+**Note:** For all practice today, scholars will be working in an Xcode Playground!

 ## Creating Objects with Classes

 Up until now, we've only written classes to the extent that we can print details about an object created from one of those classes.
 When we build more complex programs, we typically have many classes, and the objects from those classes interact in some way.